 The horses allow the rangers to patrol areas of the park that are difficult to reach any other way.
 The park is over 160,000 acres.
 It is enormous and many areas are not accessible by vehicle.
 40% of the poaching incidences occurred in the area the horses will be actively patrolling.
 Currently the only way to reach many of these areas is on foot.
 A horse allows the rangers to cover 5 times the area in the same period of time.
 The horses also mask the scent of humans and camouflage footprints.

 Additionally, horses allow for rapid response to poaching sites.
 When used in conjunction with trained dogs to track poachers, the speed of response greatly improve the likelihood of apprehension.

-The final component will be the art Karrie produces.
-It will be on www.projectthorn.com/hornucopia and on www.karriehovey.com.
-Once the work is complete she will be seeking a venue to exhibit the work.[/vc_toggle][/vc_column][/vc_row][vc_row][vc_column][vc_toggle title=”How will the projects be funded in subsequent years?” el_id=”1447690793334-ea7e1a1b-3f43″]With this campaign we hope to raise the funds necessary to support the program for 3 years.
-After which, we will work to find 1 long-term sponsor willing to contribute $5000/year (or 5, $1,000 donors) to fund the entire program in future years.
+The original goal with the campaign was to raise the funds necessary to support the program for 3 years.
+After which, we would work to find a long-term sponsor willing to contribute $5000/year (or 5, $1,000 donors) to fund the entire program in future years.

 The region relies on tourism for income directly and indirectly.
 This particular park is known for their rhino.
 The tourists that visit the park are typically doing so specifically because this park is attributed for bring the white rhino back from the brink of extinction.
 The park employs many people from the local community in a variety of capacities from working in the bush, and maintaining the property, to working in guest relations and park concessions.
 The park is a large employer in the region.